laravelio/laravel.io/README.md

 ## Requirements

 We use Laravel Homestead for local development.
-Please review [the Homstead documentation](http://laravel.com/docs/homestead) to install it.
+Please review [the Homestead documentation](http://laravel.com/docs/homestead) to install it.

 ## Local Installation